surjit/jpauli.github.io/_carew/posts/2014-07-02-php-memory.md

 	I'm now eating heap memory: VmData:	  152116 kB Memory should now have been freed: VmData:      4916 kB

 Aha, seems much better.
-In this particular case, we've been hit by malloc implementation.
+In this particular case, we've been hit by malloc implementation details.
 When we freed the memory, ZendMM did call `free()`, but `free()` itself did not free the memory back to the OS, but prefered keeping the blocks in a heat area to serve them back later.
 This is good if you don't use an overlay, like ZendMM.
 But using ZendMM, which itself implements a heat zone an reusage of pointers, it is silly to suffer from libc's malloc implementation details (which may vary a lot depending on how `malloc()` has been compiled on your system, you should read your system manual to know about this).

-So using mmap_anon, if you know what this is, ZendMM will call `munmap()`, which is a Kernel service (system call) which will mark the physical pages as freed, thus unpaging them from your process memory image : your memory consumption will then drop.
+So using *mmap_anon*, if you know what this is, ZendMM will call `munmap()`, which is a Kernel service (system call) which will mark the physical pages as freed, thus unpaging them from your process memory image : your memory consumption will then drop.

+> It is better to not use "malloc" as underlying allocator.
+If you use "malloc", you'll end having two heap managers (ZendMM and malloc) on top of each other, and you'll then suffer from the bottom (malloc) management operations, such as compaction algorithm firing, or blocks not freed when requested.

 ##A quick word on the Garbage Collector

-Just to be clear, because we tend to read so many bullshit on the Web about PHP, by people just telling things that are not true...
-Anyway, let me clarify.
+Let me clarify.
 Zend Memory Manager has nothing to share with ZendGC.
 ZendGC, appeared in PHP 5.3, is about clearing circular references in PHP variables and that's absolutely all it does.
-It then acts on top of ZendMM, for PHP variables containing themselves (circular references).
-PHP has always freed back the memory when it has not used it anymore, and this is ZendMM role
+It then acts far on top of ZendMM, for PHP variables containing themselves (circular references).
+PHP has always freed back the request-bound memory when it has not used it anymore (request finished), and this is ZendMM role

 ![ZendGC](../../../img/php-memory/zendgc.png)